chjj/bthreads/README.md

   do not hold event loop references (`ref()` and `unref()` are noops).
 - Prior to node 10, objects like `Proxy`s can be serialized and cloned as they cannot be detected from regular javascript.
+- `SHARE_ENV` does not work and will throw an error if passed.

 Caveats for the `web_workers` backend: